 Costs, however, are an issue that parties have identified as affecting their decision to arbitrate in Bahrain.
 While arbitration has long been considered internationally as a cost-effective alternative to litigation, the costs difference between international arbitration and litigation is no longer considered to be particularly significant.

-In light of this, it should be remembered that the flexibility of international arbitration means that an arbitral tribunal can often render a decision far quicker than the domestic courts, with limited scope for appeal and a facilitated international enforcement process, so the process should be more cost-effective than domestic litigation, at least in theory.
+In light of this, the flexibility of international arbitration means that an arbitral tribunal can often render a decision far quicker than the domestic courts, with limited scope for appeal and a facilitated international enforcement process, so the process should be more cost-effective than domestic litigation, at least in theory.

 The construction industry in particular has remained active in terms of international arbitration.
 Construction disputes are often highly technical, and parties incorporating arbitration clauses in their construction agreements can choose the members of the arbitral tribunal based upon the nature of the disputes and the individuals’ specialisms.